hkhamvan263/Movie-Studio-COMP-163/README.md

 My third project for COMP 163 where I create a movie premiere schedule for a film studio.

 ## ⚠️Warning⚠️
-Submitting this project as an assignment or for a hackathon or an internship is a violation of Honor Code.
+Submitting this project as an assignment or for a hackathon or an internship is a violation of Honor Code and prohibited.

 Using this project for a coding interview or job is prohibited.